-The Rice Terraces of the Philippine Cordilleras are ancient sprawling man-made structures from 2,000+ years old.
+The Rice Terraces of the Philippine Cordilleras are ancient sprawling man-made structures 2,000+ years old.
 It includes the 5 clusters around the region.
 I was planning on visiting the towns and terraces of Banaue, Batad, and Hapao to name a few.

 They were indeed given UNESCO status for their cultural landscape features.

 For 2,000 years, the high rice fields of the Ifugao have followed the contours of the mountains.
 The fruit of knowledge handed down from one generation to the next, and the expression of sacred traditions and a delicate social balance, they have helped to create a landscape of great beauty that expresses the harmony between humankind and the environment. — UNESCO Description

 However, after doing a bit of research I realized that going to the beach was easy, but going to the rice terraces was a bit more of a logistical challenge.